ShalevAsor/Next.js-Auth-Starter/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License

-## Acknowledgments

-- Next.js team for the amazing framework
-- Prisma team for the excellent ORM
-- Auth.js team for the authentication foundation
-- Shadcn for the beautiful UI components

 ## TODO: